Travel tips

 The following airlines never (or almost never) cancel flights to Israel:

-EL AL - Israel's national airline
+- EL AL - Israel's national airline

-Israir, Arkia, Air Haifa - Smaller Israeli operators
+- Israir, Arkia - Smaller Israeli operators

-Bluebird Airways - Based in Greece, but owned by an Israeli company
+- Bluebird Airways - Based in Greece, but owned by an Israeli company

-TUS Airways - Based in Cyprus, but owned by an Israeli company
+- TUS Airways - Based in Cyprus, but owned by an Israeli company

-flydubai - Based in Dubai, and also almost never cancels flights
+- flydubai - Based in Dubai, and also almost never cancels flights

 From the low-cost operators, WizzAir is also quite reliable, they have cancelled in the past but mostly for just a few days.